 Dealing with Difficult Times

-If the value of your home goes below your debts on mortgage, it’s likely you’ll give priority to your credit card payments, which can result in poor credit scores.
+If the value of your home goes below your debts on a mortgage, it’s likely you’ll give priority to your credit card payments, which can result in poor credit scores.
 Late or missed payments are a sure way to reduce your scores.

 Cash vs. Credit